d2l-ai/d2l-en/chapter_builders-guide/lazy-init.md

-Hence the ability to set parameters without the need to know, at the time of writing the code, the value of the dimension, is can greatly simplify the task of specifying and subsequently modifying our models.
+Hence the ability to set parameters without the need to know, at the time of writing the code, the value of the dimension can greatly simplify the task of specifying and subsequently modifying our models.
 Next, we go deeper into the mechanics of initialization.